-Addendum A - Applicants seeking to replicate an existing school or school model Addendum A1 - Applicants seeking to replicate a high-performing charter school per s.
-1002.331, F.S.

-Addendum B - Applicants contracting with a third-party ESP
+Addendum A - Applicants seeking to replicate an existing school or school model Addendum B - Applicants contracting with a third-party ESP

 Applicants must complete all applicable sections of the addendum.
 Some applicants will be required to complete multiple addenda.
-Schools replicating a high-performing charter school pursuant to s.
-1002.331, F.S., are not required to complete Addendum A.
+Schools replicating with the support of an education service provider must complete all sections.